MootazMedhatEzzat/SCS472-Cloud-Computing/README.md

 - Create a CI/CD for this by configuring jenkins to pull the repo and execute the bash In your Git repository, create a file named Jenkinsfile that will include the pipeline script.

-___

-Now, Jenkins will automatically pull the repository, execute the Bash script, and display the results in the console output.
+> **Now, Jenkins will automatically pull the repository, execute the Bash script, and display the results in the console output**.

 ---